Morschach: Demographics

 In the 2007 election the most popular party was the SVP which received 45.6% of the vote.
 The next three most popular parties were the CVP (26.3%), the SPS (16%) and the FDP (8.6%).

 In Morschach about 57.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Morschach has an unemployment rate of 1.41%.
 As of 2005, there were 70 people employed in the primary economic sector and about 32 businesses involved in this sector.
 15 people are employed in the secondary sector and there are 6 businesses in this sector.
-434 people are employed in the tertiary sector, with 42 businesses in this sector.
+434 people are employed in the tertiary sector, with 42 businesses in this sector.Most local employment is related to tourism and hospitality, with additional work in agriculture and forestry on surrounding alpine land.

+Morschach is connected by road to Brunnen and by the Stoos funicular and cable car network to the mountain plateau above.From Brunnen, visitors can connect to regular boats on Lake Lucerne, linking Morschach with Lucerne, Vitznau and Flüelen via the regional navigation network.